If you follow the news carefully you will notice a subtle shift in the use of language, especially on college campuses.

 Some high school and college students, with their teachers and professors, have repurposed military terms like trigger, aggression, and trauma.
 They use these terms in very different ways than warriors do and that leads to serious consequences for our culture.
 Even some academics are concerned with the trajectory of this way of speaking and thinking (e.g., Coddling of the American Mind by Jonathan Haidt and Greg Lukianoff).

-Some of the more alarming tenets of this shift in thinking concern the understanding of pain and how it is something to be avoided at all costs.
+Some of the more alarming tenets of this shift in thinking concern the understanding of pain and how it is something we must avoid at all costs.
 Feelings have become the only way to determine reality.
 The ultimate law has become: “If you don’t feel like it, don’t do it.”
 In stark contrast, warriors cannot survive with this way of thinking.
 We believe and proclaim:

 - No pain, no gain.